siggisv/remotemo/docs/compiling.md

 ## For generating local `html` documentation of the public API

-### Dependencies

-- `doxygen` - has been tested with version 1.8.17.
+`doxygen` needs to be installed.
+Has been tested with version 1.8.17.
 Older versions might work.
 Newer versions should work.

-### Setup and generate

 Generate the project in the same way as for the library itself (and optionally the samples or/and tests also), except you also need to specify